 Drawing straight lines was easy, but curves were next to impossible.
 Consequently, most people’s Etch-A-Sketch creations tended to veer towards the ‘abstract’ side of things.

 Of course, if you messed up, you could just turn the thing upside down, shake the screen and start over.

 Etch-a-sketch often lasted about a week until childhood curiosity could be contained no longer and the back would be wrenched off for closer examination.

 There was a rumour that the “silver stuff” (actually aluminium powder) inside was heavily toxic, although this was probably spread by anxious mothers trying to deter their kids from taking them apart.

-Arthur took his product to the International Toy Fair in Nuremberg, Germany in 1959, and the Ohio Art Company, though it had passed the toy over the first time around, eventually decided they wanted to bring Arthur’s apparatus to the United States.
+Cassagnes took his product to the International Toy Fair in Nuremberg, Germany in 1959, and the Ohio Art Company – though it had passed the toy over the first time around – eventually decided they wanted to bring the apparatus to the United States.

 Ohio Art put the magic screen inside a red plastic frame, christened it the Etch-A-Sketch, and advertised the heck out of it in print and on television in the waning months of 1960.

 The marketing paid off and the Etch-A-Sketch became a must-have item for Christmas, and sales went through the roof.
 Magic screen indeed.